Singh2236/SpringProject/Example_34/README.md

 Note: If the page is distorted, possible reasons would be, that the bootstrap, css or some other files are not able to accessed from the path, I am trying to use get it.
+Never forget to stop you RDS Server, if you want to save your free credits and don't want to be billed from AWS.